Skip to main content

 Task 2: Deploying the NIOS-X Servers

-In the lab environment, from jump-desktop SSH into the NIOS-X virtual machines oph1 (10.100.0.110) and oph2 (10.200.0.110), initiate the deployment script deploy-bloxone-host.
-Enter the join token from Task 1.
+In the lab environment, from jump-desktop SSH into the NIOS-X virtual machines oph1 (10.100.0.110) and oph2 (10.200.0.110).
+Download and initiate the NIOS-X installer script using the Join Token you saved in Task 1.
 Change the names of the NIOS-X servers to oph1.techblue.net and oph2.techblue.net.

 Solutions